Rangi42/polishedcrystal/README.md

 [TODO.md](TODO.md) contains a full list of possible future changes, including these bugs to fix:

 * Nuzlocke mode sometimes turns on by itself.
-* The Move Reminder doesn't list all the possible moves.
 * TMs can restore PP.
 * Some NPC trainers incorrectly use X Spcl.
 Atk.
 * Avalanche's power doesn't double if the user is hit first.